The difference between signs and symptoms in First Aid.

 How signs and symptoms together show a clearer picture

-You can see now how there is a clear difference between signs and symptoms.
+Hopefully you can see now how there is a clear difference between signs and symptoms.

 Signs are things we can observe ourselves.